 Polish PM ready for EU sanctions scrap

-Poland's new prime minister has indicated he will stay on a collision course with the EU over his country's controversial judicial reforms.
+Poland's new prime minister has indicated he will stay on collision course with the EU over his country's controversial judicial reforms.

 The European Commission had warned Warsaw that if Poland, this week, approved two laws giving the ruling Law and Justice (PiS) party control over judicial appointments, then it would, next week, trigger a sanctions procedure.